Is my Mom a Narcissist? Read/Watch/Listen

 The sad truth is, (she fears) if you could get along without her, why would you choose to be with her?
 And now for the final kind of Narcissistic mother.

-In real life, this means there is little daylight between the two of you.
+In real life, there is little daylight between the two of you.
 As her right arm, you are merely an extension of hers to trot out for show or examine for faults, while your purpose is to do her bidding and fight her fights as if they were your own.
-Which of course feels crappy.
+Which, of course, feels crappy.

-That’s why she can criticize you without a thought as to how that criticism lands with you or demand you “behave” (as she defines it) rather than give you the space and respect to decide for yourself.
-She over-identifies with your successes and feels wounded by your setbacks and because she doesn’t experience you as a separate person with your own thoughts and feelings.
-And thus…
+That’s why she can criticize you without thinking about how that criticism lands with you or demand you “behave” (as she defines it) rather than give you the space and respect to decide for yourself.

 The Mom who wants a do-over can’t face the truth about herself.
 There are scary things hidden away in her psyche that she can’t contain through the defense mechanism of repression alone.
 As a result, she needs a container to hold all the stuff she wants to discard—and guess who gets to play the role of a garbage can?
 “Here, hold this, will you?”
 “Sure, Mom.”